shirosaidev/stocksight/README.md

 4) Add twitter consumer key/access token and secrets to config.py

 5) Edit config.py and modify NLTK tokens required/ignored and twitter feeds you want to mine.
-NLTK tokens required are keywords which must be in tweet before adding it to Elasticsearch and uploaded to StockSight website (whitelist).
-NLTK tokens ignored are keywords which if are found in tweet, it will not be added to Elasticsearch and uploaded to StockSight website (blacklist).
+NLTK tokens required are keywords which must be in tweet before adding it to Elasticsearch (whitelist).
+NLTK tokens ignored are keywords which if are found in tweet, it will not be added to Elasticsearch (blacklist).

 ### Examples